 What is ‘Man-made’ Crystal?

-Here is a breakdown of the three most popular man-made crystals used in jewellery designs.
-It’s good to understand what these man made crystals actually are so that when you read my product descriptions on Angela Wozniak Jewellery you know what you are buying and you know what quality you can expect when those earrings or that necklace arrives at your doorstep.
+It’s good to understand what these man-made crystals actually are so that when you read my product descriptions on Angela Wozniak Jewellery or from another shop you know what you are buying and you know what quality you can expect when those earrings or that necklace arrives at your doorstep.

 What is Cubic Zirconia?